Skip to content

 The expectation to perform well academically together with social norms creates feelings of insufficiency among young people.
 Some individuals who feel they have failed will direct their anger through delinquent behavior as a method to take charge of their situation.

-2. The Role of Social Media
+2. Social Media and Online Influence

 Social media uses its platform to broadcast unattainable life standards while promoting dangerous actions which pressures users to engage with these behaviors.
 Teens who attempt these behaviors seek attention or validation which may lead them toward criminal activities.

-3. Cultural Stigmas
+3. Cultural Stigma and Marginalization

 Certain groups experience alienation due to societal stigmas that focus on racial and ethnic differences and socioeconomic background.
 The marginalization process drives teenagers to crime as they seek rebellion or want to express their identity.

+Preventing juvenile delinquency requires understanding, early intervention, and strong support systems, not punishment alone.
 The solution to juvenile delinquency requires treating its fundamental causes through education and support programs combined with rehabilitation methods.
 Punitive measures prove insufficient for preventing delinquent behavior because they do not resolve the core problems which drive such conduct.

-1. Parental Guidance and Involvement
+1. Parental Guidance and Emotional Support

 Strong parenting stands as the fundamental element which prevents criminal activities.
 The combination of open communication and defined boundaries along with emotional support creates an environment which decreases the chances of delinquent actions among young people.
 Visit our parenting section to find additional advice that will enhance your parent-child bond.